 45. Score a cheap hotel in Miami

-if you’re squirming at the very thought of a hostel, I’ve managed to stay in so cheap hotels in Miami (keeping in mind cheap is relative).
+If you’re squirming at the very thought of a hostel, I’ve managed to stay in some almost cheap hotels in Miami (keeping in mind cheap is relative).

 I’ve stayed in San Juan, which I really liked and wish my budget extended to it every time.
 For me, this is the best place to stay in Miami for it’s combo of affordable price, good location and good breakfast (loungers and beach towels are included).

 Most recently I stayed at The Julia Boutique hotel which was a lot closer to South Pointe pier and had a much swankier interior than San Juan if you don’t mind a 5-minute walk to get closer to the South Beach action.
-It’s also another of the best places to stay in Miami if you’re looking for cheap hotels in Miami.
+It’s also another of the best places to stay in Miami.

 I’ve yet to try out an airport hotel but this would be my pick – Hilton Miami Airport Blue Lagoon.
 It’s not the cheapest airport option but by spending a bit more, you get a great resort/pool feel if you can’t make it into the city or want to eek one more day out of your trip before flying home.

 And if, on the off-chance you want to spend big, go and stay at Loews for me and let me know how it is.
 This would be my luxury pick in Miami South Beach.
 Brilliant brand with the perfect location.